sharansahu/MLAutoFlow/README.md

 2) **Automatic `cog.yaml` Generation:** Generates a `cog.yaml` file based on the user's environment, specifically targeting Python packages (from `requirements.txt` or via `pipreqs`) and system packages (for Ubuntu users).
 3) **Simple Execution:** All setup steps are handled by running a single Python script.
 4) **LLM Integration:** Use Large Language Models (LLMs) to analyze user code and automatically create the `predict.py` file, further simplifying the process of pushing models to Replicate.
-5) **(Future) Deploying To Replicate:** In future updates, you'll be able to automatically push your model to Replicate

 ## Installation
 To install MLAutoFlow, simply run: